Theo Thijssen: Biography

 In 1906 he married Johanna Maria Zeegerman, craft teacher, with whom he had one son.
 After her death in 1908 he remarried in 1909 with Geertje Dade, with whom he had a daughter and two sons.

-In 1921 Thijssen became salaried director of the Dutch Association of Teachers.
-He also became editor from "De Bode" (a magazine about the working conditions of teachers) and "School en huis" (a magazine about education).
-In the magazine about education he wrote again about Kees and made it a more ongoing story.
+In 1921 Thijssen became the director of the Dutch Association of Teachers.
+He also became editor of "De Bode" (a journal about the working conditions of teachers) and "School en huis" (a journal about education).
+In the journal about education he again wrote about Kees and made it a more complete story.

 This would later become the well-known novel Kees de jongen.
 Although Thijssen always said the story was fiction there are various similarities with his own childhood.
+In this book he enriched the Dutch language with the word "zwembadpas", a quick way of walking that Kees had developed.
+This word became so legendary that the Theo Thijssen Museum organized the day of the "zwembadpas".

 Just like his father Thijssen harboured socialistic sympathies from an early age, although he only became member of the Sociaal Democratische Arbeiders Partij (SDAP), a social party in the Netherlands, in 1912.
-From 1933 until 1940 he also was member of the House of Representatives of the Netherlands for this party and from 1935 until 1941 member of the Amsterdam city council, also for the SDAP.
+From 1933 until 1940 he was a member of the House of Representatives of the Netherlands for this party, and from 1935 until 1941 member of the Amsterdam city council, also for the SDAP.

 In December 1943 he had a series of serious diseases and eventually died from the effects of a stroke.

 Legacy

-The literary award Theo Thijssen-prijs is named after him.
+The Dutch award for children's literature, the Theo Thijssen-prijs, is named after him.
 There are also a number of schools named after him, including the Theo Thijssen school in Amsterdam.